-E30297-P95388 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-GLADSTONE INVESTMENT CORPORATION For All Withhold For All All Except The Board of Directors recommends you vote FOR the following: 0 0 0 Election of Directors to hold office until the 2021 Annual Meeting of Stockholders.
-Nominees: 1) Terry L. Brubaker 2) Caren D. Merrick The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To approve a proposal to authorize the Company, with the subsequent approval of its board of directors (the "Board"), to issue and sell shares of the Company's common stock (during the 12 months following such authorization) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale).
-0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-For address changes/comments, mark here.
-0 (see reverse for instructions) Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature (Joint Owners) Date Signature [PLEASE SIGN WITHIN BOX] Date
+THIS PRO XYC ARD IS VA Y WHEN SIGNED AND DATED.
+DETACH AND RETURN N THIS PC ORTION ONLY STONE INVESTMENT CORPORATION e Board of Directors recommends you vote FOR For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. e following: Election of Directors to hold office until the 2021 Annual Meeting of Stockholders.
+0 O O Nominees: Terry L. Brubaker Caren D. Merrick Th e Board of Directors recommends you vote FOR the fo ollowing proposa l: For Against Abstain 2.
+NC and sell shares of the Company's common stock current net asset value per share, subject to cert (durin tain lin int to le). ng the 12 mitations such auth months set forth ority doe pproval of its board of directors (the "Board"), to issue following such authorization) at a price below its then in the Proxy Statement (including, without limitation, is not exceed 25% of the Company's then outstanding ournment thereof.
+0 0 O address changes/comments, mark here. e reverse for instructions) 0 ful ase sign exactly as your name(s) appear(s) hereon.
+V I title as such.
+Joint owners should each sign personally partnership name by authorized officer.
+Vhen s y.
+All h signing as olders mu attorney st sign.
+If , executor, administrator, or other fiduciary, please give a corporation or partnership, please sign in full corporate Sia nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date